Scott Carpenter: Early life

 Malcolm Scott Carpenter was born on May 1, 1925, in Boulder, Colorado, the son of Marion Scott Carpenter (1901–1973), a research chemist, and Florence Kelso (née Noxon, known in her family as "Toye"; 1900–1962).
 Carpenter, known in his childhood as Bud or Buddy, moved with his parents to New York City, where his father had been awarded a postdoctoral research post at Columbia University, in 1925.

-In the summer of 1927, Carpenter's mother, who was ill with tuberculosis, returned to Boulder with him (mountain air was then believed to aid recovery).
+In the summer of 1927, Carpenter's mother, who was ill with tuberculosis, returned to Boulder, taking him with her.
+(In those days, mountain air was believed to aid recovery).
 Her condition deteriorated, and she entered the Mesa Vista Sanatorium in 1930.
 She recovered sufficiently to become chief medical librarian at Boulder Community Hospital in 1945.
-His father remained in New York, and he seldom saw him.
-He found it hard to find work during the Great Depression, but eventually secured a good position at Givaudan.
-His parents divorced in 1945, and his father remarried.
+Carpenter's father remained in New York, but found it hard to find work during the Great Depression.
+Eventually his father secured a good position at Givaudan.
+Carpenter's parents divorced in 1945, and his father remarried.

 Carpenter lived with his maternal grandparents in the family home at the corner of Aurora Avenue and Seventh Street.
 He later denied naming his spacecraft Aurora 7 after Aurora Avenue.
-He was educated at University Hill Elementary School in Boulder, and Boulder High School, where he played the clarinet, was a cheerleader, and served on the editorial board of the student newspaper.
+He was educated at University Hill Elementary School in Boulder and Boulder High School, where he played the clarinet, was a cheerleader, and served on the editorial board of the student newspaper.
 He was a Boy Scout, and earned the rank of Second Class Scout.